nickski15/ga-ez-dash/README.md

   - gadash.getCorePieChart()
   - gadash.getCoreColumnChart()
 - render method accepts an optional config object
-- added a new Dashboard class.
+- added a new GaComponent class.
 This has both setConfig and execute methods, to simplify managing multiple query objects as a single object.